 I have good news and bad news.
 The good news is, you don’t need a super swanky health club membership, a pricey piece of cardio equipment, or even an exoctic bootcamp butt workout to get fit.
 But that’s also the bad news.
 Because many of us want so desperately to believe that if we just have the right tools, we can get fit, stay fit and live happily ever after.
 But the truth is…

-The tools you really need are living inside of you.
+The tools you really need are already inside of you.

 Health happens from the inside out.
 Our thoughts dictate our habits, and our habits determine our destiny.
 Fitness then, is a matter of focus, belief, and our ability to act on that which we think and believe.